kylpo/dev-playbook/platforms/Windows-vs-MacOS.md

 ---

-**System Tray** (SysTray for short, also called Status Menus): is an extension point for icons and text to display information, open windows/dropdowns, and quick actions.
+**System Tray** (SysTray for short, also called Status Menus): is an extension point for icons and text to display information, open windows/dropdowns, and perform quick actions.
+Example below from [Pomolectron](https://github.com/amitmerchant1990/pomolectron).

 |  macOS            |  Windows |
 |---------------------|----------------------|